 - 3.1.
 A licensed, ABIM board-certified cardiologist as a Medical Director.
-If PCI procedures are performed, the Medical Director should also be board-certified in interventional cardiology. - 3.1.1.
-The medical director should have a minimum of 5 years experience in invasive cardiology and with strong leadership qualities and no undisclosed conflicts of interest related to the laboratory.
-Conflict of interest policies as established by national profession organizations should apply to the Director - 3.1.2.
-Responsibilities of the medical director include but are not limited to: a) policy development, b) quality control, c) fiscal administration, d) establishing criteria for granting privileges, e) reviewing applications for laboratory privileges, f) reviewing physician performance, g) making recommendations for re-credentialing, h) oversight of the nursing and technical supervisors and insuring appropriate CEU opportunities and i) organization of catheterization and M&M conferences.
+If PCI procedures are performed, it is expected that the Medical Director be board-certified in interventional cardiology.
+Exceptions to this requirement will only be made in unusual circumstances. - 3.1.1.
+The medical director should have a minimum of 5 years' experience in invasive (interventions for PCI facilities) cardiology and with strong leadership qualities and no undisclosed conflicts of interest related to the laboratory.

-- 3.2.
-A Technical Director or CCL supervisor (licensed technologist (RCIS) or registered nurse) with a minimum of 5 years experience working in an invasive angiographic imaging laboratory. - 3.3.
+- 3.1.2.
+Responsibilities of the medical director include but are not limited to: a) policy development, b) quality control, c) fiscal administration, d) establishing criteria for granting privileges, e) reviewing applications for laboratory privileges, f) reviewing physician performance, g) making recommendations for re-credentialing, h) oversight of the nursing and technical supervisors and insuring appropriate CEU opportunities and i) organization of catheterization and M&M conferences. - 3.2.
+A Technical Director or CCL supervisor (licensed technologist (RCIS) or registered nurse) with a minimum of 5 years' experience working in an invasive angiographic imaging laboratory. - 3.3.
 A designated individual responsible for coordination of quality assurance and continuous quality improvement activities.
-This should be the Medical Director or their designee
+This should be the Medical Director or their designee. - 3.4.

-3.4.
 Physician privileges